Reading Time: < 10 Mins

 Addiction to cocaine has multiple causes and certain biological, psychological, and social factors can all play a role in the development of the disorder.
 The causes of cocaine addiction are genetics, neurotransmitter imbalances, co-occurring mental health disorders, and social pressure.

-Frequent use of cocaine can impact one’s overall health in physical or psychological ways.
-The effects of cocaine addiction include decreased appetite, intense euphoria, irritability, increased heart rate, heart attack, and lung damage, just to name a few.
+The effects of cocaine addiction include decreased appetite, intense euphoria, irritability, increased heart rate, heart attack, and lung damage.

 Cocaine addiction is a chronic disorder characterized by compulsive use of cocaine despite serious risks and consequences.
 Cocaine is an illicit drug that has a high potential for abuse.